Mercedes-Benz Stadium: Interior

 The stadium also includes features specific for college football use.
 It opened with two oversized locker rooms, each capable of housing 100 players, reflecting the much larger size of college football rosters compared to those of the NFL.
 However, the stadium did not initially include another feature important in that context—staircases connecting the seats to the field, making it difficult for bands to enter the field for halftime shows (most NFL teams, including the Falcons, do not have bands).
 It also has a soccer-specific configuration, with retractable lower bowl seats to widen the field, and mechanized curtains that limit the capacity to about 42,500.

-The stadium incorporates contemporary art into its interior and exterior design, with over 180 commissioned works, including pieces by Nari Ward, Hank Willis Thomas, and Steven and William Ladd.
+The stadium incorporates contemporary art into its interior and exterior design, with over 180 commissioned works, including pieces by Nari Ward, Hank Willis Thomas, Gregory Eltringham, and Steven and William Ladd.
 The centerpiece of the art collection is Gábor Miklós Szőke's stainless steel sculpture The Atlanta Falcon, which the artist said is the largest freestanding bird sculpture in the world.
 The falcon, perched atop a 13 foot tall bronze football, is 41 feet high with a wingspan of 70 feet.
 The sculpture stands in front of the stadium, weighs over 73,000 lb, and is as tall as a four-story building.